kormax/osaifu-keitai-google-pixel/README.md

 Let's look at root-based solutions, some of which were tested and work:

-1. It is possible to permamently modify the model ID (aka MID) of Google Pixel devices using custom recovery or Root+ Magisk so that they pass the check.
+1. (Verified) It is possible to permamently modify the model ID (aka MID) of Google Pixel devices using custom recovery or Root+ Magisk so that they pass the check.
 For more details, read [this forum topic at XDA](https://forum.xda-developers.com/t/converting-japanese-pixel-6-to-global-version.4365275/).
   This solution has following upsides:
     - It does not require keeping ROOT, so no SafetyNet cat and mouse and you can get OTA.